Loading...

 Although they’re a useful measure, it’s important to remember that a good GMAT score is just one component of your profile when you apply to consulting roles.
 You’ll also need to demonstrate that you can collaborate and communicate effectively, while conveying a solid understanding of the specific company you’re applying to.

-“[GMAT test scores] remain a part of the application to most companies today,” notes Christy Gunville, senior director for consulting and professional services careers at the University of Virginia’s Darden School of Business.
+“[GMAT test scores] remain a part of the application to most companies today,” notes Christy Gunville, managing director, Full-Time MBA careers and consulting sector lead, at the University of Virginia’s Darden School of Business.

 “[But] scores are one aspect of many that are taken into account when consulting firms are considering a candidate’s application.”